 Security has ceased to exist with the advent of the internet, but many of us do not seem to have realized it.
 Specter and Meltdown are two good examples because they can affect everything from the PC in your office and the smartphone you have in your pocket to the cloud service you use to store your data.
 No matter how good you are at “security,” today you rely on the constellation of service providers and their various partners.

-Any software, operating system, or firmware code shipped by vendors is inevitably imperfect, so there will always be updates.
-Applying these fixes is considered a tedious and thankless job by many IT people.
-Especially in corporate environments, where each update should be vetted by IT to make sure it won't cause problems when implemented.
-So many times updates are not the first priority, although they should be.
-The WannaCry ransomware was released last year, although the a patch had been released.
+The code of any software, operating, or firmware shipped by suppliers is inevitably incomplete, so there will always be updates.
+Implementing these fixes is considered a tedious and tedious job by many IT.
+Especially in corporate environments, where every update should be monitored by IT to make sure they don't cause problems in their implementation.
+So often updates aren't the first priority, though.
+The WannaCry ransomware was released last year, though Microsoft had released a patch.

 Of course this is what hackers know.
 Updates exist, but there are also systems that are not up to date.